 Some might be surprised to learn that Jim comes from a long line of miners, having grown up on the Upper Peninsula of Michigan and the Iron Range of Minnesota.
 He says his own work on a taconite mine taught him the value of hard work at an early age.
 Outside of work, Jim is passionate about helping the poor, particularly in Guatemala.
 He also keeps busy with projects around his own home.

 Greg has over 20 years of experience in all aspects of remodeling, from digging drain tile to framing homes to designing kitchens to working home shows.
 The biggest part of his role, says Greg, is to listen to clients’ goals and lead the way for changes that will achieve those goals, through design, budgeting, options, and good-old-fashioned service.
 Greg says his favorite part of his work is “that people invite us into their homes and lives with the intent for us to make changes that will truly impact the way they live in their homes.
 I find it humbling.”
+As a co-owner of McDonald Remodeling, he ensures the business is delivering the highest quality service and finished product at all stages of the process.
 In his free time, Greg loves spending time with his family and friends, especially having a nice dinner or relaxing at the cabin.
 Greg is a resident of Inver Grove Heights.

 Along with his background in designing new and remodeled homes, Todd brings a diverse set of experience to his work at McDonald Remodeling, from dairy farming to welding to property management to real estate sales.
 At McDonald Remodeling, Todd sees his key role as helping clients solve problems with their homes.
 This problem solving is his favorite part of his work, apart from the people he works with.
 In his free time, Todd still enjoys welding projects, as well as hunting and gun collecting.
 Todd grew up in Hudson, Wisconsin and now lives in River Falls.